-Canstar Blue’s inaugural review of dehumidifiers & air purifiers has compared De’Longhi, Breville, Dyson, Beurer, Philips and Kmart on their effectiveness, functionality, quietness while operating, appearance & design, reliability, value for money and overall satisfaction.
+Canstar Blue’s latest review of dehumidifiers & air purifiers has compared Philips, De’Longhi, Dyson, Breville and Kmart on their effectiveness, functionality, quietness while operating, appearance & design, reliability, value for money and overall satisfaction.

 See our Ratings Methodology.

 Humidity doesn’t just make rooms uncomfortable and stuffy.
-Humidity from water vapour in the air or produced by vented dryers and other household appliances can actually cause excess moisture in our homes, increasing the risks of growing mold spores or developing mold-related allergies.
+Humidity from water vapour in the air or produced by vented dryers and other household appliances can cause excess moisture in our homes, increasing the risks of growing mould spores or developing mould-related allergies.
 It can also lead to musty smells and form rust and dark spots on the walls.

 And if the humidity wasn’t enough ─ pollen, dust mites, and bacteria also often circle around rooms and affect the quality of the air we breathe.
-All of this can be harmful to our health, especially if you suffer from asthma or allergies.
+All of this can be harmful to our health, especially for asthma and allergy sufferers.

-To help you breathe a sigh of relief, we tried seeing what works by asking almost 500 Australian consumers for their feedback on the dehumidifier(s) or air purifier(s) they purchased and used in the last three years.
-Respondents rated brands on effectiveness, functionality, quietness while operating, appearance & design, reliability, value for money and overall satisfaction.
+To help you breathe a sigh of relief, we tried seeing what works by asking more than 300 Australian consumers for their feedback on the dehumidifier(s) or air purifier(s) they purchased and used in the last three years.
+Respondents rated brands on effectiveness, functionality, quietness while operating, appearance and design, reliability, value for money and overall satisfaction.
 Those that received at least 30 responses are compared in this year’s report.

-De’Longhi took the lead in our first-ever dehumidifier & air purifier ratings, earning a five-star review for overall satisfaction and most other categories!
+Philips took the lead in our latest dehumidifier & air purifier ratings, earning a five-star review for overall satisfaction and most other categories!

-Here are the best dehumidifier and air purifier brands in Australia, as rated by consumers in Canstar Blue’s inaugural review:
+Here are the best dehumidifier and air purifier brands in Australia, as rated by consumers in Canstar Blue’s latest review:

-De’Longhi was rated the best for effectiveness, functionality, quietness while operating, reliability, value for money and overall satisfaction.
-Breville, Dyson and Beurer landed on four stars for overall satisfaction, while Philips and Kmart rounded up the scores on three stars overall.
+Philips was rated best for effectiveness, functionality, quietness while operating, reliability, value for money and overall satisfaction.
+Runner-up De’Longhi was the top pick for appearance and design and also scored top marks for low noise, before ending on four stars for overall satisfaction, alongside Dyson.
+Meanwhile, Breville and Kmart rounded up the results on three stars overall.

 While experiencing humidity is normal, health problems can arise when there’s too much humidity in the home.
 Here are some signs to look out for:

-Our research found that a third (30%) of people who took part in our survey use their air treatment appliance daily during summer.
-About two in five survey respondents (38%) bought a dehumidifier or air purifier to help with allergies or other medical conditions.
-Meanwhile, one in four (26%) said they purchased the product to make the air feel nicer.
+Our research found that nearly a third (28%) of people who took part in our survey use their air treatment appliance every day during summer.
+Almost two in five survey respondents (36%) bought a dehumidifier or air purifier to help with allergies or other medical conditions.
+Meanwhile, a third (31%) said they purchased the product to make the air feel nicer.

 Clearly, the smell of fresh coffee isn’t the only thing De’Longhi is leaving around the home.
-The brand also offers several dehumidifier models, designed to keep a healthy level of humidity around the home by absorbing any excess moisture from the air.
+The brand also offers several dehumidifier models in the AriaDry range, designed to keep a healthy level of humidity around the home by absorbing any excess moisture from the air.

 Aside from purifying air, De’Longhi’s range includes a few useful features including a laundry function which helps to supposedly dry clothes faster, while some models also come with a PTC ceramic heating element that allows the appliance to dehumidify more air in a shorter amount of time, according to the brand.

-To tackle the dangers of mold and mildew, such as those created by everyday household appliances, Breville offers several dehumidifiers that each target different room types and sizes, as well as climates.
+To tackle the dangers of mould and mildew, such as those created by everyday household appliances, Breville offers several dehumidifiers that each target different room types and sizes, as well as climates.

 Each model is said to produce a fine, pure cold or warm mist that helps restore humidity levels.
 The brand claims this can relieve dry skin, eyes and sinus passages and ultimately help you breathe easier.
 The four-stage filtration system contained in each Breville dehumidifier is also said to help reduce allergens, dust, viruses and bacteria.